Log in as:

 Existing Program Conversion

 Again, visiting an area Accredited Clubhouse will provide a “hands-on” view of what a Clubhouse looks like.
-Networking with a Training Base Clubhouse will also be helpful, as many of them have worked with programs that have made a successful transition from a traditional day treatment program into a Clubhouse.
-They can also refer start-up group members to people who have gone through this experience previously.
+Networking with a Training Center Clubhouse will also be helpful, as many of them have worked with programs that have made a successful transition from a traditional day treatment program into a Clubhouse.
+They can also refer startup group members to people who have gone through this experience previously.

 Educating the Community